-Figure 9: Remuneration granted and owed to members of the Board of management in office in 2022
+Figure 9: Remuneration granted and owed to members of the Board of Management in office in 2023

-Overview of pension commitments to Board of Management members in office in 2022
+Overview of pension commitments to Board of Management members in office in 2023

-Assets amounting to € 6.693 thousand (previous year: € 5,623 thousand) were transferred to Biotest Vorsorge Trust e.
+Assets amounting to € 6,739 thousand (previous year: € 6,693 thousand) are secured on a fiduciary basis in Biotest Vorsorge Trust e.
 V. to protect pension entitlements against insolvency.